 A valley between the mountains, plentiful in Hillbilly territory, are called hollows, which is pronounced “holler.”
 If you’re neighbor’s coming to see you soon, he’ll be there “dreckly” (directly, or right away.)

 These are just some examples of hillbilly slang.

 Or he might be.
 Most people tend to confuse hillbillies with rednecks, and although there can be some overlap, both groups tend to correct you very quickly if you make the mistake of assuming they’re all alike.

-Still, they’re strong and individualistic, and have a good deal of pride.
-During the Great Depression, social workers who thought they’d help the mountain people very often found themselves chased out of their cabins at the point of a shotgun.
+Hillbillies are strong and individualistic, and have a good deal of pride.
+During the Great Depression and later during the 1970s and 1980s, social workers who thought they’d help the mountain people very often found themselves chased out of their cabins at the point of a shotgun.
 The social workers learned a very quick and valuable lesson: just because you’re poor, it doesn’t mean you don’t have a great deal of pride.

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!

 Please set a username for yourself.